simongray/StatementAnnotator/README.md

 Annotator algorithm
 -------------------

+The approach to annotating sentiment targets is an evolution of the approach taken in the paper
+"Entity-Specific Sentiment Classification of Yahoo News Comments" by Biyana et al (2015).

 I'm documenting where I deviate from the approach taken in this paper.
-The excerpt is from "Entity-Specific Sentiment Classification of Yahoo News Comments".

 ```
     The context of an entity contains the words,